The Challenge of Finding Secluded Elopement Venues

 Most eloping couples plan their elopement from afar.
 Having your wedding in an area that you’re not familiar with can present some unique challenges–particularly when it comes to the ceremony venue.
 Pretty tough to do when you can’t just have a look for yourself!

-The natural beauty of the areas we serve in California, Colorado, and Washington state makes them popular tourist destinations.
+The natural beauty of the areas we serve in California and Colorado makes them popular tourist destinations.
 And tourist destinations tend to attract … you know … tourists!
 You’re probably in no mood to be gawked at by hordes of strangers while you’re pledging your lives to one another.
 (That pretty much takes the “intimate” out of “elopement.”)

 The best places to elope outdoors are a well-kept secret